app-nerds/fireplace/cmd/sharpfireplace/README.md

 ## Logging Methods

 There are two logging methods for each log level.
-The first simply logs a message, and the second logs a formatted message with arguments, similar to how `String.Format()` works.Console.Writebb.
+The first simply logs a message, and the second logs a formatted message with arguments, similar to how `String.Format()` works.
 Here are some examples.

 ```csharp
 logger.Trace("This is a trace");